jbwtk/iotc-lora-gateway-example/instructions.md

 # Lora Basics Station on STM32MP157DK
 I could not get the basicstation to cross compile for the target platform.
-This may be due to my unfamiliarity with the format of setup.gmk and cross-compiling.

-Succeeded in compiling basicstation on a Dunfell build which will run on a HAL-patched Kirkstone.
+This may be due to my unfamiliarity with the format of setup.gmk and cross-compiling, but succeeded in compiling basicstation on a Dunfell build which will run on a HAL-patched Kirkstone.

 These instructions should enable a working system to be created.
 I was not certain exactly what was happening in the ST LoRaWAN/Chirpstack build that was facilitating the RAK5146 to hook up so stripped the build to get here - undoubtedly it would be more efficient to create a discrete build that facilitates simple installation but this is an analogue of how the working build was initially achieved.